Coqueiros do Sul

 Coqueiros do Sul is a municipality in the North-west of the state of Rio Grande do Sul, Brazil.
 It's part of the subregion of Carazinho and is situated 306 km to the north-west of Porto Alegre, capital of the state.
 It is situated on a latitude of -28.118889 and a longitude of -52.782778, and an elevation of 601 meters above the sea level.

 It has an area of 277.637 km2 and had a population of roughly 2,286 inhabitants in 2020.

 The municipality has a 98.8% schooling percentage.
 The child mortality rate is 47.62 deaths per 1,000 live births.

 Its population are mostly from German descent (60% in its origin, roughly), but also of Italian and Portuguese descent.

+Economy

 The main economy production of Coqueiros do Sul is agriculture.
 Soybeans, corn and wheat are the major products.